 Petitionable Categories for Expedited Review by the IRB

 If your research study proposal falls into one of the categories below, you will need to submit your full proposal with all required documents to the IRB along with the IRB Exemption and Expedited Review Petition form.
-Please be sure to note in the body of your email that you are submitting the IRB Exemption and Expedited Review Petition form when submitting your documents to the IRB Liaison, Emily Stack.
+Please be sure to note in the body of your email that you are submitting the IRB Exemption and Expedited Review Petition form when submitting your documents to the IRB Liaison, Courtney Jackson.

 Below are categories of research from the Office for Human Research Protections that qualify for Expedited review.
 Note, however, that even for these types of research the IRB may determine that a Full review is necessary.